UmeshPatil98/IdeaAppWorkshop/README.md

 # IdeaAppWorkshop
-This is the Idea app Workshop conducted by Pw Skill
+This is the Idea app Workshop